awsdocs/aws-storagegateway-user-guide/doc_source/troubleshooting-file-gateway-issues.md

 ### Your gateway backup job fails or there are errors when writing to your gateway<a name="backup-job-fails"></a>

 If your file gateway backup job fails or there are errors when writing to your file gateway, do the following:
 + If the `CachePercentDirty` metric is 90 percent or greater, your file gateway can't accept new writes to disk because there is not enough available space on the cache disk\.
-To see how fast your file gateway is uploading to Amazon S3, view the `CloudBytesUploaded` metric\.
+To see how fast your file gateway is uploading to Amazon FSx or Amazon S3, view the `CloudBytesUploaded` metric\.
 Compare that metric with the `WriteBytes` metric, which shows how fast the client is writing files to your file gateway\.
-If your file gateway is writing faster than it can upload to Amazon S3, add more cache disks to cover the size of the backup job at a minimum\.
+If your file gateway is writing faster than it can upload to Amazon FSx or Amazon S3, add more cache disks to cover the size of the backup job at a minimum\.
 Or, increase the upload bandwidth\.
 + If a backup job fails but the `CachePercentDirty` metric is less than 80 percent, your file gateway might be hitting a client\-side session timeout\.
 For SMB, you can increase this timeout using the PowerShell command `Set-SmbClientConfiguration -SessionTimeout 300`\.
 Running this command sets the timeout to 300 seconds\.

   For NFS, make sure that the client is mounted using a hard mount instead of a soft mount\.